mobile nav toggle

 Books may change their status on MUSE from paid access to OA, at the request of the publisher.
 Some books previously sold in collections may become OA; these titles will be delivered with their original collection(s) but are no longer included in the pricing for future sales.

-Use the following links to download Title list, KBART file and MARC Records for the open access books:
+Use the links in the Discovery section above to download a title list, KBART file and MARC Records for the open access books:

 MUSE is pleased to host content from two interactive, open access, born-digital works published in collaboration between university presses and Brown University Digital Publications at the Brown University Library.
 A multimodal essay "Sound and Vision" from the born-digital OA monograph Furnace and Fugue: A Digital Edition of Michael Maier's Atalanta fugiens (1618) with Scholarly Commentary, published by the University of Virginia Press, was made available on the MUSE platform early in 2021.
 In early 2023, MUSE released a chapter titled The Web of History from A New Vision for Islamic Pasts and Futures, published by MIT Press.
 The full text of both publications is available on the Brown University platform, and the excerpts on MUSE offer all the same functionality as on the primary site.
 Hosting content from these publications provides additional visibility and pathways to discovery for this ground-breaking scholarship, as well as spotlighting the MUSE platform's suitability for hosting robust and innovative digital humanities works.